nforgeio/neonKUBE/Images/varnish/README.md

 Here are the main considerations:

-* `neon-varnish` must be connected to the same network as the target website.
+* `varnish` must be connected to the same network as the target website.
 * `BACKEND_SERVER` must be set to the name of the Docker service hosting the website.

 Here's a simple stack that deploys a Varnish cache listening on the port 8080 on the Docker ingress/mesh network (`mode: host`) and forwards traffic to a backend website while maintaining a 200M cache in RAM.